-- Cleco DHPS has a monitoring well system to monitor groundwater quality at the Fly Ash/Scrubber Sludge Landfill per applicable portions of §257.91.
-The network consists of five upgradient and three downgradient monitoring wells. - Cleco conducted sufficient detection monitoring sampling events, per applicable portions of \$257.93 and \$257.94. - Detection monitoring samples were collected in 2021 from downgradient/compliance well MW-9A, which previously had insufficient groundwater yield to purge or sample during the CCR sampling events conducted in 2016-20.
-Cleco will continue to monitor groundwater availability in MW-9A in future sampling events. - Potentiometric surface evaluation at the landfill indicates consistent groundwater flow into the valley towards the intermittent stream at the facility. - Statistical evaluations of data conducted per applicable portions of §257.93 indicate that no SSIs have been generated in downgradient wells. - Semi-annual detection monitoring sampling events are tentatively scheduled for March and September of 2022.
+• Cleco DHPS has a monitoring well system to monitor groundwater quality at the Fly Ash/Scrubber Sludge Landfill per applicable portions of §257.91.
+The network consists of five upgradient and three downgradient monitoring wells.

+- Cleco conducted sufficient detection monitoring sampling events, per applicable portions of \$257.93 and \$257.94. - Detection monitoring samples were collected in 2021 and 2022 to establish baseline conditions in downgradient/compliance well MW-9A, which previously had insufficient groundwater yield to purge or sample during the CCR sampling events conducted in 2016-20.
+Cleco will continue to monitor groundwater availability in MW-9A in future sampling events. - Potentiometric surface evaluation at the landfill indicates consistent groundwater flow into the valley towards the intermittent stream at the facility. - Statistical evaluations of data conducted per applicable portions of §257.93 indicate that no confirmed SSIs have been generated in downgradient wells. - Semi-annual detection monitoring sampling events are tentatively scheduled for March and September of 2023.
 Data generated during these sampling events will be included in the next annual report.